lume/element/README.md

-If you start with an initial value of `true`, then when the attribute is removed or never existed, the JS property will always be `true`, which again is useful for predictability od default state.
+If you start with an initial value of `true`, then when the attribute is removed or never existed, the JS property will always be `true`, which again is useful for predictability of default state.

 ```ts
 import {Element, element, booleanAttribute} from '@lume/element'